tondeur-h/symphyla/README.md

 You must have this structure directory above...

-So run ./symphyla for a windowed version of the game
+So run "./symphyla" for a windowed version of the game

-Or ./symphyla full for all full screen version game.
+Or "./symphyla full" for all full screen version game.

 Enjoy...